 and click on Help Line Directory of Services, which will take you to a page

 The Forsyth County Department

-of Housing will receive a $400,000 Community Development Grant that will be used
+of Housing has money from a Community Development Grant that can be used

 to provide housing rehabilitation assistance to low income homeowners with

 substandard dwellings.
 Assistance will be in the form of deferred

 forgiveness loans.
 Depending on the amount of funds spent on a dwelling